 - When you exercise, check your blood sugar levels.
 Make sure you have snacks with you.

-- Talk to your doctor about reducing insulin doses on days that you exercise.
+- Talk to your provider about reducing insulin doses on days that you exercise.

-- Ask your doctor or nurse if you need a bedtime snack to prevent low blood sugar overnight.
+- Ask your provider if you need a bedtime snack to prevent low blood sugar overnight.
 Protein snacks may be best.

 - The symptoms of low blood sugar and how to tell if you have them.